theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 That's it!

-You can safely print this cart SVG without copying it to your project's directory.
+We can safely print this cart SVG without copying it to your project's directory.

-And in the off chance that this particular cart icon needs to be customized you can rely on Hugo's filesystem!
+And in the off chance that this particular cart icon needs to be customized we can rely on Hugo's union file system!

-All you'd have to do is create an homonymous icon file in your project at  `assets/icons/cart.svg` to have it being used in place of Bootstrap's own cart icon.
+All we'd have to do is create an homonymous icon file in our project at  `assets/icons/cart.svg` to have it being used in place of Bootstrap's own cart icon.

 **or...**